aiven/debezium-pg-kafka-connect-test/README.md

 ##### TODO
 - continue with pg data scripts and validate data flow through kafka via debezium.
 - document and automate the triggering of maintenance and or fail-over events with scaling up/down
+- use env variables to specify region and project name for use in config-debezium-pg-kafka (right now hardcoded in .auto.tfvars)